Institute Activities and Advances

-- The Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR) is a national network of centers focused on improving human reproductive health through accelerated transfer of basic science findings into clinical practice.
-The SCCPIR is a research-based centers program supported through the FI Branch and designed to promote multidisciplinary interactions between basic and clinical scientists.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research [SCCPIR]) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.
 Several centers focus on diseases/disorders of the female reproduction system that may affect women who have undergone treatment for tumors in Cushing's syndrome.

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 (2010).
 2010 annual report of the Division of Intramural Research: Diagnosis, localization, pathophysiology, and molecular biology of pheochromocytoma and paraganglioma.
 Retrieved June 23, 2012, from http://2010annualreport.nichd.nih.gov/smn2.html [top]

 - Zhuang, Z., Yang, C., Lorenzo, F., Merino, M., Fojo, T., Kebebew, E., et al. (2012).
 Somatic HIF2A gain-of-function mutations in paraganglioma with polycythemia.
 New England Journal of Medicine, 367(10), 922–930.
 PMID: 22931260 [top]